EventStore/EventStore/docs/server/security/README.md

 **Default**: `changeit`

-For this to work, you can use the `DefaultOpsPassword` option:
+And set the password for the `ops` user with the `DefaultOpsPassword` option:

 | Format               | Syntax                              |
 |:---------------------|:------------------------------------|